signnow/java-sample-app/src/main/resources/static/samples/EmbeddedSenderWithFormAndFirstSigner/ReadMe.md

 ### Step 5: Status Tracking
 - User can view the current status of the document group
 - System provides download functionality for completed documents
-- Status page shows creation and update timestamps
+- Status page shows signer statuses (timestamps are not available for document groups)

 ## Page Flow Documentation